Observations on Recurrent Loss in the Neural Network Model of a Partial Differential Equation: the Advection-Diffusion Equation: Key Observation on Recurrent Loss and Stability

-Figure \ref{fig:ErrorandEigenvalues_s_2_n_9_neglog10nu_004_N_201_htmult_1_10_p_2} is generated from the same parameter set as figure \ref{fig:ErrorandEigenvalues_s_2_n_9_neglog10nu_004_N_101_htmult_1_10_p_2} except that $N$ is increased from 101 to 201.
-Notice that in this case, the solutions illustrated in the results of the numerical methods in the case of $N=201$ appear more accurate than those when $N=101$.
-Further, weights generating stable numerical methods are found when $N=201$ and $\kappa_{\mbox{max}}=100$ but not for $N=101$ and the same value of $\kappa_{\mbox{max}}$.
+Figure \ref{fig:ErrorandEigenvalues_s_2_n_11_neglog10nu_004_N_201_htmult_1_10_p_2} is generated from the same parameter set as figure \ref{fig:ErrorandEigenvalues_s_2_n_11_neglog10nu_004_N_101_htmult_1_10_p_2} except that $N$ is increased from 101 to 201.
+Notice that in this case, the choices of $Q$ and $T$ for which a stable set of weights are found when $N=101$ also produce a stable set of weights when $N=201$.
+These stable sets of weights appear to be more accurate for the larger value of $N$, particularly for $\kappa_{\mbox{max}}=100,1000$.
 Increases in the node set size, $N$, lead to smaller values of $h_{t,N,\nu,s}$ required for the centered difference method to be stable (excluding the case of $s=2$ and $\nu=0$); however, the centered difference is also more accurate for larger $N$.
-Figures \ref{fig:ErrorandEigenvalues_s_2_n_9_neglog10nu_004_N_101_htmult_1_10_p_2} and \ref{fig:ErrorandEigenvalues_s_2_n_9_neglog10nu_004_N_201_htmult_1_10_p_2} hint that the same behavior may be possible for numerical methods utilizing the weight sets constructed by minimizing $J$.
+Figures \ref{fig:ErrorandEigenvalues_s_2_n_11_neglog10nu_004_N_101_htmult_1_10_p_2} and \ref{fig:ErrorandEigenvalues_s_2_n_11_neglog10nu_004_N_201_htmult_1_10_p_2} hint that the same behavior may be possible for numerical methods utilizing the weight sets constructed by minimizing $J$.
+Further, there are many pairs of $Q$ and $T$ for which stable sets of weights are found when $N=201$ but not for $N=101$ and the same value of $\kappa_{\mbox{max}}$.
 Unfortunately, except in rare cases like the one depicted here, increases in $N$ do not reliably lead to the determination of weights that promote stability or greater accuracy in the resulting numerical methods.